imba/imba.io/content/tags/40-events.md

 ### System Key Modifiers

 System modifier keys are different from regular keys and when used with `@keyup` events, they have to be pressed when the event is emitted.
 In other words, `@keyup.ctrl` will only trigger if you release a key while holding down `ctrl`.
 It won’t trigger if you release the `ctrl` key alone.
 You can use the following modifiers to trigger event listeners only when the corresponding modifier key is pressed:

-## Deep dive

-- Define your own modifiers
-- Await in modifiers / chain
-- Fallback if modifiers not found

-# Triggering Events

 # Pointer Events